 Students graduate from our MS Biostatistics program prepared to make immediate contributions to the public health and biomedical research enterprise upon graduation.
-Students gain a thorough understanding of biostatistical methods, strong computational skills and the ability to apply this knowledge to research focusing on health related problems.
+Students gain a thorough understanding of biostatistical methods, strong computational skills, and the ability to apply this knowledge to research focusing on health-related problems.
 The program prepares students for handling the quantitative and computational aspects of a research project, ranging from study design, data collection and management, developing analysis plans, conducting analyses and reporting findings both orally and in writing.

 Learn more about the program

-The Bureau of Labor Statistics projects a 34% increase in the job market for masters-trained statisticians, including biostatisticians.
+The Bureau of Labor Statistics projects a 34 percent increase in the job market for masters-trained statisticians, including biostatisticians.
 The average salary for statisticians in 2016 was $80,500 per year.
 Graduates with degrees in biostatistics are employed in public health research and service organizations, university research groups, hospitals, pharmaceutical companies, health-related industries and government.
 New technologies are generating an unprecedented amount of data which present exciting opportunities for biostatisticians with strong computational skills.